userguide-galaxea/Product_User_Guide/docs/Guide/A1/Hardware_Guide.md

 - Only use the robot after inspecting the surrounding environment for potential hazards.

 ### Intended use
-**The Galaxea robot is explicitly designed for use by researchers in highly controlled indoor scientific environments. ** Since it has not undergone the certification process required for other uses (e.g., consumer use in a home environment), this product is not recommended or suitable for such unspecified uses.
+The Galaxea robot is explicitly designed for use by researchers in highly controlled indoor scientific environments.Since it has not undergone the certification process required for other uses (e.g., consumer use in a home environment), this product is not recommended or suitable for such unspecified uses.

 ### Safety Hazards
 As described later in this document, the design of A1 is safer than previous commercial robot arms, allowing researchers to explore a broader range of use scenarios.
 However, A1 is still a potentially dangerous research robot.
 Researchers must use it with caution to avoid damage, injury, or death.
 Here, we outline several safety concerns that researchers must consider before and during the use of A1.